apache/royale-docs/Welcome/create-an-application/application-structure.md

 ---
 layout: docpage
-title: Structure
+title: Application structure
 ---

-# Migrate from JavaScript
+# Application structure

 *This information will be available soon.*